MeenakshiShankar/GPIO_Driver_Stm32/README.md

 - **stm32l476xx.h**: Core definitions for the STM32L476xx family, including memory addresses for GPIO registers, clock management, and peripheral access【14†source】.
 - **stm32l476xx_gpio.h**: GPIO-specific definitions and functions.
 It includes structures for pin configuration and functions for GPIO initialization, de-initialization, pin read/write operations, and interrupt handling【13†source】.
-- **main.c**: This file contains the implementation of the GPIO driver, including initialization, de-initialization, pin read/write, and interrupt configurations.
+- **stm32l476xx_gpio.c**: This file contains the implementation of the GPIO driver, including initialization, de-initialization, pin read/write, and interrupt configurations.
 It provides the core functions for interacting with GPIO peripherals and controlling pin states dynamically.

 ## File Descriptions